algorandfoundation/algokit-cli/docs/algokit.md

 ## AlgoKit CLI options

 AlgoKit has a number of global options that can impact all commands.
-Note: these global options must be appended to `algokit` and appear before a command, e.g. `algokit -v sandbox start`, but not `algokit sandbox start -v`.
+Note: these global options must be appended to `algokit` and appear before a command, e.g. `algokit -v localnet start`, but not `algokit localnet start -v`.
 The exception to this is `-h`, which can be appended to any command or sub-command to see contextual help information.

 - `-h, --help` The help option can be used on any command to get details on any command, its sub-commands and options.
 - `-v, --verbose` Enables DEBUG logging, useful when troubleshooting or if you want to peek under the covers and learn what AlgoKit CLI is doing.